ElizabethA01/Calculator/README.md

 # How to Use

-Type into 2 numbers and click calculate.
+Type 2 numbers and click calculate.
 This will then show you the results of both numbers added together.

+Also you can find out your BMI by inputting your weight and height, then click calculate.